-The purpose of this regulation is to establish requirements for engine manufacturer diagnostic systems (EMD systems) that are designed and installed by engine manufacturers on 2007 and subsequent model-year engines and other powertrain components certified for sale in heavy-duty vehicles in California.
+The purpose of this regulation is to establish requirements for engine manufacturer diagnostic systems (EMD systems) that are installed on 2007 and subsequent model-year engines and other powertrain components certified for sale in heavy-duty vehicles in California.
 The EMD systems, through the use of a computer(s), shall monitor emission systems in-use for the actual life of the engine and shall be capable of detecting malfunctions of the monitored emission systems, illuminating a malfunction indicator light (MIL) to notify the vehicle operator of detected malfunctions, and storing diagnosis information regarding the detected malfunctions.